 Numerous federal and state statutes require the proper retention of many categories of records and documents that are commonly maintained by companies.
-In consideration of those legal requirements and the Company's business needs, all employees must maintain records in accordance with these laws and any records retention policy that the Company may adopt from time to time.
+In consideration of those legal requirements and the Company's business needs, all employees, directors and consultants must maintain records in accordance with these laws and any records retention policy that the Company may adopt from time to time.

-Any record, in paper or electronic format, relevant to a threatened, anticipated or actual internal or external inquiry, investigation, matter or lawsuit may not be discarded, concealed, falsified, altered or otherwise made unavailable after the employee in possession of such record has become aware of the existence of such threatened, anticipated or actual internal or external inquiry, investigation, matter or lawsuit.
+Any record, in paper or electronic format, relevant to a threatened, anticipated or actual internal or external inquiry, investigation, matter or lawsuit may not be discarded, concealed, falsified, altered or otherwise made unavailable after the employee, director, or consultant in possession of such record has become aware of the existence of such threatened, anticipated or actual internal or external inquiry, investigation, matter or lawsuit.

 All Company records must be complete, accurate and reliable in all material respects.
-Each employee must follow any formal document retention policy of the Company with respect to Company records within such employee's control.
+Each employee, consultant and director must follow any formal document retention policy of the Company with respect to Company records within such employee's, consultant's or director's control.
 A request for a copy of any such document retention policy or questions concerning any such policies or practices should be directed to your supervisor, or the Company's General Counsel or Chief Financial Officer.